r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/README.md

 PHP classes should be located in the "php" directory and follow the [PSR-4 standard](https://www.php-fig.org/psr/psr-4/).

-The root namespace is `3d-object-viewer`.
+The root namespace is `threeObjectViewer`.